bdsaen/bdsaen.github.io/openliberty/problems/enabledCiphersJava8ToJava17.md

-# enabledCiphers change from Java 8 to Java 17
+# enabledCiphers change from SSL_ in Java 8 to to TLS_ in Java 17

 2 March 2024, Sean Boyd